seandstewart/bardly/pending/tragedies/othello/11-player.md

 **DESDEMONA**
 Nor I; I would not there reside,
 To put my father in impatient thoughts
 By being in his eye.
-Most loved duchess,
+Most gracious duke,
 To my unfolding lend your prosperous ear;
+And let me find a charter in your voice,
+To assist my simpleness. /

 **DUKE OF VENICE**
-What would you, Desdemona?
+/ What would you, Desdemona?

 **DESDEMONA**
 That I did love the Moor to live with him,